bnnm/wwiser/doc/EXAMPLES.md

 - some events set multiple loop infinites (only innermost would be used)
 - some events set loop infinite, but have a song end after it (never plays)
 - some events in EV.bnk (events only) point to ME.bnk (media only) media
+- most layers use sounds with MakeUpGain = -96dB to silence parts, rather than regular volume

 ## Ori and the Will of the Wisps (PC)
 ```